A New Electric Back Shaver/Trimmer On The Market

 Would some people enjoy using this?

 I prefer simplicity because, in the long run, it less hassles down the road.
-I have battery-operated devices that eventually the batteries die and I am left needing to replace this.
+I have battery-operated devices that eventually the batteries die and I am left needing to replace them.

 For these reasons, I do not recommend this product but if you are aware of the issues stated above it will remove back hair from your back just not in a timely fashion.